 When Will You See Results After Laser Hair Removal?

-Seeing results after laser hair removal is dependent upon genetics, where the hair is in the growth cycle and the part of the body treated.
+Seeing results after laser hair removal is dependent upon genetics, what stage the hair is at in it’s growth cycle and the part of the body treated.
 For some, results can be seen the next day, whereas others may wait a few days to even a weeks to see results (not typical).
 Continue reading for further explanation.

 How Many Treatments Do You Need with Laser Hair Removal?